-You should start by reading your employer’s policy about sexual harassment (or harassment generally).
+You should start by reading your employer’s policy about being sexually harassed (or harassment generally).
 It likely will tell you how and where to file a complaint.
 If you are confused, start by emailing your complaint to your supervisor.
 If your supervisor is the harasser, go to your supervisor’s boss or to human resources.
 If the harasser is the CEO, go to the board of directors.
 If the harasser is the sole owner of a privately-held business — that is, one with no shareholders and no board of directors — skip to Step Four.

 As with Step Two, you should put your complaint in writing.
 Use the language from your employer’s policy that applies to your situation, such as the term “sexual harassment.”
 You don’t want whoever is tasked with investigating your complaint to be confused about what you’re alleging.
 Then, allow your employer a reasonable opportunity to take corrective action.
 Cooperate with the investigation.
 If you are asked questions about what happened, answer them truthfully and completely.